Zuberi Williams: Early life and education

 Zuberi Bakari Williams was born at Howard University Hospital, Washington, DC.
 Williams's father was raised in inner city Chicago, Illinois, and his mother immigrated to the United States from Guyana.
 His parents, both public school teachers, settled in Southern Maryland, where they lived for 38 years.
 He has two sisters.

 Williams attended La Plata High School in La Plata, Maryland.
 There, he lettered in four sports: Cross-Country, Track and Field (indoor and outdoor), and wrestling.
 He also was elected class president.
 Williams was selected by the Charles County Board of Education to page at the Maryland General Assembly.
 He served as a page for State Senator Thomas Mike Miller.
 During his junior year, Williams' essay won the McDonald's Black History Makers of Tomorrow contest for the Washington metropolitan area.
 His piece on his desire to practice civil rights law earned him college scholarship money and stock in both McDonald's and Coca-Cola.

 Williams attended Texas Christian University (TCU) in Fort Worth, Texas, on an academic scholarship and diversity grant.
 While at TCU, Williams earned a Bachelor of Business Administration and marketing degree from Neeley School of Business.
 On campus, Williams served on the Student Government Association as parliamentarian, participated in the Black Student Caucus and the TCU Student Foundation, and interned for TCU's athletic department.
 He received a minor in Spanish culture and language from TCU, for which he briefly lived with a family in Guadalajara, Mexico to study Spanish and Latin dance.
-Williams was a prolific speaker during college, traveling all over the country giving speeches on behalf of his alma mater.
+Williams was a speaker during college, giving speeches on behalf of his alma mater.
 Williams was also an avid ultimate frisbee player and was a member of TCU's Ultimate Frisbee travel team.

 In 2000, Williams began attending Washington College of Law for the joint JD/MBA program.
 Williams worked for the Administrative Law Review and a student attorney with the Glushko-Samuelson Intellectual Property Law Clinic.
 He also was a member of the Black Law Students Association (BLSA) and Business Law Society.
 During his final year, Williams won the Edward J. Walker Clinical Scholarship Award.
 He was also appointed to the Admissions Selection Committee.
 Williams was elected by his peers to deliver the 2003 WCL Commencement Address.
 Williams was named to the WCL Dean's Diversity Council.
 In 2005, Williams earned a Master of Business Administration (MBA) degree from American University's Kogod School of Business.